Re opening April 26th, click here for more info

-How good to attendees have to be? – We welcome all riders but to get the most from the sessions riders should have a reasonable level of confidence in an on-road environment, able to stand up on their pedals and cruise on flat terrain.
+How good do attendees have to be? – We welcome all riders but to get the most from the sessions riders should have a reasonable level of confidence in an on-road environment, able to stand up on their pedals and cruise on flat terrain.
 No previous trail riding experience is required.

 What sort of Bike do I need?
 Although you do not need a high-end bike it needs to be a good quality mountain bike suitable for the terrain in the park and in good working order.
 The bike should be equipped with off road tyres, working gears and brakes (preferably disc brakes) and bar end plugs are essential.
 All bikes should be equipped with a minimum of 20inch wheels.
 How to ensure the bike is suitable for use at BPW can be found here or alternatively contact our coach who can advise.
 All bikes should be equipped with a minimum of 20inch wheels.

 How fit do attendees need to be?
 A reasonable base level of fitness is required but distance is not a big factor in our coaching sessions

 Can parents watch? - Due to the nature of the trails and coaching it is not possible for parents to stay and watch but it's a good opportunity to ride the Park (subject to buying a day pass) while your young ones are being coached.

 What Protective gear is recommended?
 A Helmet is an essential and mandatory piece of kit.
 Gloves and knee pads are highly recommended.
 Other types of body armour can be used as you see fit although there is a strong emphasis in the session on riding to your ability and saying in control even when applying new techniques to more challenging terrain.